dmpop/taccuino/docs/index.md

 # About

-These are my personal notes on Italian grammar and usage.
-I'm learning Italian, and I document grammar and usage points I find interesting or particularly tricky, so I can always consult my notes to refresh my memory.
+Brief notes on Italian grammar and usage, to refresh your memory when needed.

 ## The author